v12technology/fluxtion-quickstart/README.md

 # Introduction
 5 Minute tutorial to demonstrate processing of streaming data using Fluxtion.
-The goal is to read sensor data for a set of rooms, calculate aggregate values per room and notify a user class when a room breaches set criteria.
+The goal is to read sensor data for a set of rooms, calculate aggregate values per room and notify a user class when a room breaches set temperature criteria.
 ## Requirements
  - Read room sensor temperature as a csv character stream or as instances of SensorReading events.
  - Merge csv and SensorReading's into a single event stream for processing